Magic Memories

 6. Raiders of the Lost Ark

 Released in 1981.
-Raiders of the Lost Ark is justifiably held up by many as a groundbreaking family movie.
+Raiders of the Lost Ark is justifiably held up by many as a ground breaking family movie.
 It was joyous to watch and as you sat with your VHS tape case by your side on the sofa, you could fully appreciate that Steven Spielberg had made a masterpiece.
-It was a blockbuster that had it all – rolling boulders, a barroom brawl and a heroine (Karen Allen) that held her drink and really lost her temper!
-It also had a treacherous monkey, a champagne-drinking villain and nasty snakes .
+A blockbuster that had it all – rolling boulders, a barroom brawl and a heroine (Karen Allen) that held her drink and really lost her temper!
+The movie also had a treacherous monkey, a champagne-drinking villain and nasty snakes .
 We loved the truck chase and a weirdly supernatural finale.
 It was a VHS release of high quality.

 7. E.T. the Extra Terrestrial